karnaout/agile-summer/README_ver2.0.md

 11. **Initial product backlog URL:** https://trello.com/b/RdosOtmY/a-team-kanban-board

-12. **We have 10 or more product backlog items in our product backlog** Please, see #11 above for URL.
+12. **We have 10 or more product backlog items in our product backlog:**
+Please, see #11 above for URL.

-13. **All product backlog items are expressed as excellent user stories** Please, see #11 above for URL.
+13. **All product backlog items are expressed as excellent user stories:**
+Please, see #11 above for URL.

 14. **Backlog ordering:**